Honors & Awards

 Hixson racked up 67 tackles and four tackles for loss during his junior season and had 57 tackles and 3 TFL on a state championship team as a sophomore in 2014.
 Hixson finished with 214 career tackles, the second-most in Skutt history.
 Hixson played in two games as a sophomore on the offensive line, and he also recorded four total tackles on defense.
 Hixson was also on the wrestling team in high school and finished fifth in Class B at 285 pounds in 2016.

 Trent was born on April 10, 1999, and is the son of Rick and Micki Hixson.
-He earned a spot on the Nebraska Scholar-Athlete Honor Roll in each of his first two semesters.
-He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2018.
+He earned a spot on the Nebraska Scholar-Athlete Honor Roll in each of his first four semesters.
+He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2018 and 2019.
 Hixson volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.